slangenbach/udacity-de-nanodegree/capstone/README.md

 and static data sources, namely the [world happiness report](https://www.kaggle.com/unsdsn/world-happines) and [earth surface temperature data](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
-The idea is to work with batch- and/or streaming data from Twitter, e.g. tweets related to a current topic of interest such as [#PrayForAmazonas](https://twitter.com/hashtag/PrayforAmazonas) (related to the enormous fires raging in the tropical rain forest of Brazil) or [#FridaysForFuture](https://twitter.com/hashtag/FridaysForFuture) (related to the protests of pupils and students against the way their governments are handling climate change), determine their sentiment, that is whether the text of a tweet has positive, neutral or negative tone, and combine that information with data related to the happiness score of a country and data related to climate (temperature) changes over several decades.
+The idea is to work with batch- and/or streaming data from Twitter, e.g. tweets related to a current topic of interest such as [#PrayForAmazonas](https://twitter.com/hashtag/PrayforAmazonas), related to the enormous fires raging in the tropical rain forest of Brazil, or [#FridaysForFuture](https://twitter.com/hashtag/FridaysForFuture), related to the protests of pupils and students against the way their governments are handling climate change, determine their sentiment, that is whether the text of a tweet has positive, neutral or negative tone, and combine that information with data related to the happiness score of a country and data related to climate (temperature) changes over several decades.
 Doing so allows analysts to answer interesting questions, e.g. are positive or negative tweets about the #FridaysForFuture movement correlated with the happiness of the country a user is residing in, or, is there a relationship between the sentiment of a tweet and the temperature change in a country a user is living in?

 ### Implementation details
-In order to gather data from Twitter, we need to access its [API](https://developer.twitter.com/en/docs), which can be accomplished convienently via [tweepy](http://www.tweepy.org/).
-For this project I decided to work with historical tweets (c.f. `search_tweets.py`), since streaming a sufficient amount of tweets (e.g. 500.000) would have taken a long time - nevertheless, the streaming code in `stream_tweets.py` is fully functional.
+In order to gather data from Twitter, we need to access its [API](https://developer.twitter.com/en/docs), which can be accomplished conveniently via [tweepy](http://www.tweepy.org/).
+For this project I decided to work with historical tweets (c.f. `search_tweets.py`), since streaming a sufficient amount of tweets (e.g. 1,000,000) would have taken a long time - nevertheless, the streaming code in `stream_tweets.py` is fully functional.
 In order to determine the sentiment of a tweet, its text attribute is sent to AWS Comprehend (c.f. `detect_sentiment()` method in `search_tweets.py`).
 While we can run both scripts from local machines, it may be more convenient to deploy them to a